redstone-finance/redstone-oracles-monorepo/packages/eth-contracts/README.md

 The LockingRegistry contract has a mechanism of slashing (`slash(address slashedAddress, uint256 slashedAmount)` method), which can be performed only by a special authorized address (authorized slasher address).
 The authorised slasher can slash any amount from any user that locked their funds.
 This mechanism is created to "punish" misbehaved data providers.

 Initially, we'll specify the RedStone team multisig wallet as the authorized slasher.
-In future the DisputeResolutionContract will become the authorized slasher and it will be able to slash tokens automatically after the dispute settlement.
+In future, the DisputeResolutionContract will become the authorized slasher and it will be able to slash tokens automatically after the dispute settlement.

 This contract is upgradable.